pinskylab/Clownfish_persistence/README.md

   * anems_visited_by_year.RData - number of anemones visited at each site each year and total anems at each site (produced by Total_anems_proportion_hab_sampled.R)
   * cumulative_prop_hab_sampled_by_site.RData - cumulative proportion habitat sampled at each site through time (produced by Total_anems_proportion_hab_sampled.R)
   * females_df_F.RData - raw and estimated scaled number of females at each site through time (produced by TimeSeriesPersistence.R)
+  * growth_info_estimate - parameter estimates for von Bertalanffy growth curve (produced by Growth_analysis.R)
+  * recap_pairs_year - pairs of sizes for fish recaptured after about a year (produced by Growth_analysis.R)

 **Plots** - holds plots
-* *TotalAnemsandProbHabSampled* - plots that show anemone counts across years, sites, and methods of assessing anemones; also shows plots of proportion habitat sampled
+* *TotalAnemsandProbHabSampled* - plots that show anemone counts across years, sites, and methods of assessing anemones; also shows plots of proportion habitat sampled (produced by Total_anems_proportion_hab_sampled.R)
+* *Growth* - plots that show sizes of fish recaptured after a year with the von Bertalanffy growth curve fit and distributions of von Bertalanffy parameters (produced by Growth_analysis.R)